-The small file size and data rate of the Tom's Hardware video means that you will need a fast processor.
-It is important that you have the DivX codec version 5.02 installed on your computer.
-You can download the codec from DivX.com here: DivX codec .
+The small file size and data rate of the Tom's Hardware video means you will need a fast processor.
+It is also important that you have the DivX codec version 5.05 installed on your computer.
+Download the latest codec from DivX.com .

-This codec enables you to play the video.
-As the audio signal has been compressed in MP3 format and this codec is already included in the latest versions of Windows, there is no longer any need for a special driver.
+This codec enables you to view the video.
+Because the audio signal is compressed in MP3 format and this codec is already included in most versions of Windows, you don't need any special driver.